How to support a disabled elderly relative

 Household tasks

 Your elderly relative may also need additional help around the house.
 What once might have seemed like an easy task could be much harder with a disability.
 Tasks like cooking, cleaning and even getting dressed could be significantly more difficult.
 So, you can support your elderly relative by helping them around the house and offering any additional assistance.
 Even going around once a week to do some cleaning might be a big help.
 Alternatively, you might need to help organize carers, if this is something they require.
+All American Home Care is a great home care agency in philadelphia that can be beneficial for your relative at this time, or you can look closer to home.

 Anne